“Pain is often a sign that something has to change.” ∼Mark Nepo

 This brings me to my next point.
 In order for us to change how we want to be treated, we must stop supporting an externally driven value system where money is a core value and humanity is tossed to the side.
 It is not possible to serve both.
 The externally based value system that honors money above all else is based on patriarchal values of fear, power over, productivity, and fixing – not those that value process, receiving, healing, caring, nourishing, or listening.

 The corporate system is patriarchal.
-Patriarchal values are more interested in product over process, fixing over healing, doing over being.
+Patriarchal values are more interested in the product over process, fixing overhealing, doing over being.
 There is a rush to get to the finish line, to accomplish the goal, to get to the next patient.
 When your eye is on the goal, you miss the present moment.
-The information about how to heal is present in that moment.
+The information about how to heal is present at that moment.

 As we all struggle to work with a medical system that is moving at warp speed past its core values, we must pause and connect with the heart of our work.
 The art of listening has been one of our core and primal offerings to each other since the beginning of time.
 It is the most powerful healing gift we can give to one other.
 And maybe as we reclaim this for ourselves and our patients, in some small way, we can heal our broken vocation by restoring our craft with our humanity.
 Maybe then our patients will once again feel received and the sacred will find its way back into Medicine once again.